Why a Product Owner Team?

 10. Terminate the sprint or release

-While I might have one person that serves as the primary interface to the team, we are recognizing that the PO is a job that sometimes requires more than one person to do well.
-Considering the Product Owner team from a slightly different perspective…. they serve as an enabler of the Scrum team (or teams) that the Product Owner might support.
-They are responsible for translating the needs of the business into user stories that are independent, negotiable, valuable, estimateable, small, and testable.
+Typically, I might have one person that serves as the primary interface to the team, but we’re recognizing that the PO is a job that sometimes requires more than one person to do well.
+Considering the product owner team from a slightly different perspective—they serve as an enabler of the Scrum team(s) that the product owner might support.

 These user stories are ready to be consumed by the sprint teams with minimal discovery during the course of the sprint.
 This team is responsible for making the key decisions that the Scrum teams are not empowered to make by themselves… usually decisions where requirements dependencies span Scrum teams or where we have architectural dependencies (cross-cutting concerns) between teams.
 One of my primary goals in implementing a Product Owner team is to increase clarity and reduce thrashing that often happens in larger, more complex product environments.